I remember working on cadavers in my anatomy class, back in the first year of medical school.

 It was in the basement of the building, locked tightly away.
 The students would huddle around an exam table, and look on, amazed gazes fixed on their faces, eyes as wide as can be.
 There would be buzzing of whispered excitement as that day’s section was revealed.
 It didn’t matter to us who lay behind the anatomical pieces of that particular lesson’s unveiled parts, but that it contained essentials needed for learning.

-There was a beauty to the bodies that still makes me shudder today, the beauty that we all contain on the inside, no matter how the outside appears.
+There was a beauty to the bodies that still makes me shudder today- the beauty we contain on the inside, no matter how our outside appears.
 On that dissection table, the body was anonymous.
+Formaldehyde-preservation and all, it was a beautiful site.

 With no name, no financial status, no profession or title, the body no longer owned ‘things’.
 It was simply the casings of a soul, left behind in the name of science.